-Abstract. - We consider the prototypical "piston pump" operating on a ring, where a circulating current is induced by means of an AC driving.
+We consider the prototypical "piston pump" operating on a ring, where a circulating current is induced by means of an AC driving.
 This can be regarded as a generalized Fermi-Ulam model, incorporating a finite-height moving wall (piston) and non trivial topology (ring).
 The amount of particles transported per cycle is determined by a layered structure of phase-space.
 Each layer is characterized by a different drift velocity.
 We discuss the differences compared with the adiabatic and Boltzmann pictures, and highlight the significance of the "diabatic" contribution that might lead to a counter-stirring effect.

 Stirring is the operation of inducing a DC circulating current by means of AC driving.
-This is naturally achieved by integrating a pump [1-3] in a closed circuit [4, 5].
-It can also be regarded as a variation of a Hamiltonian ratchet [6,7] where transport is induced in a periodic array.
+This is naturally achieved by integrating a pump [2-4] in a closed circuit [5, 6].
+It can also be regarded as a variation of a Hamiltonian ratchet [7, 8] where transport is induced in a periodic array.
 Pumping and stirring have largely been considered in the regime of slow (adiabatic) driving, where it can be related to the Berry phase that is associated with the driving cycle.
 This adiabatic approach is based on a simple picture of probability flow.

-Challenging this oversimplified view, we argue that there are typical circumstances where the analysis should go beyond the adiabatic picture, even for very slow driving.
-We here present a detailed account of deterministic stirring that naturally extends into the non-adiabatic regime, complementary to related studies of non-adiabatic stochastic stirring [8] and Brownian ratchets [9].
+Challenging this oversimplified view, we argue that the analysis should go beyond the adiabatic picture, even for very slow driving.
+We here present a detailed account of deterministic stirring that naturally extends into the non-adiabatic regime, complementary to related studies of non-adiabatic stochastic stirring [9] and Brownian ratchets [10].
 We shall show that for a prototype system, the oscillating-piston model, even if the driving is very slow, the dynamics is actually complex, due to a non-trivial structure of phase-space, leading to drastic consequences for the transport.

-Outline. - After introducing the model, we describe the expectations that are based on a $stochastic\ Boltzmann\ picture$, and on a $deterministic\ adiabatic\ picture$.
-These suggest two different $parametric\ results$ for the amount Q of pumped particles.
+Outline.
+After introducing the model, we describe the expectations that are based on a stochastic Boltzmann picture, and on a deterministic adiabatic picture.
+These suggest two different parametric results for the amount Q of pumped particles.
 Then we present a proper analysis of the mixed phase-space dynamics, and highlight the limitations of the traditional reasoning.